You wouldn’t call it “sporting” would you?

 - ”Lousy” American stocks trading at $15 or above (per share)

-I’ll compile the holdings from your suggestions, (please add them to ‘Comments” at the top of this post) and we’ll let the race begin!
+I’ll compile the holdings from your suggestions, and we’ll let the race begin!

 (Note—Total returns will count, including dividends, but I’ll put dividends into cash instead of reinvesting them.)